godaddy/gasket/packages/gasket-plugin-docs/README.md

 When running this command, markdown and other files will gathered from installed node modules and collated to the output directory when they can be viewed together.

-#### How it works

-This command will gather info about plugins and modules from their [metadata] and [docsSetup], and will assemble a [docsConfig] for each.
-These configs are are organized by type in a [docsConfigSet], which is then used to copy files to the outputDir, and perform any [transforms] as needed.
-An index is generated in markdown from docsConfigSet which serves as the entry in the doc files.
-If a plugin is installed that hooks the [docsView] lifecycle, it can serve the content in a more viewable fashion for the user.

 ## Lifecycles